aaltonewmedia/physcomp.newmedia.dog/content/2024/jiali-huang/week2_alt-ctrl-interface/index.md

 3. Come up with a new game

-Two key points of the AI companionship system:
+Two key points of the AI Companionship Robot:

 * Sharing common life experiences with the user
 * Being able to actively interact with the user